-- 1.8.
+- 1.7.
+The values stated in SI units are to be regarded as the standard.
+The values given in parentheses are provided for information only. - 1.8.
 When performance-based measures are selected, the importance of quality control increases; compliance with the acceptance criteria are predicated on a well-designed and executed QC program that includes process, production, and construction control. - 1.9.
 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.